CanastaWiki/Canasta-Documentation/cli.md

 ## Installation
-Then, run the following line to install the Canasta CLI:
+Then, run the following line to install the Canasta CLI (be sure you have write permissions in the current working directory):

 ```
 curl -fsL https://raw.githubusercontent.com/CanastaWiki/Canasta-CLI/main/install.sh | bash